 - Send in a test score

-- Spend a lot of time on the Admissions website
+- Spend a significant amount of time browsing the Admissions website

-Each academic unit can communicate only with students who have expressed an interest in one of their majors or programs (they have then become an inquiry, and gained that college’s interest in Slate).
-These interests are created by but are not limited to:
+Academic units are restricted to communicate with students who have expressed an interest in one of their majors or programs.
+These interests are created by, but are not limited to:

-- Slate request information forms on college/academic unit sites
+- Slate inquiry forms on college/academic unit websites

-- Slate request information form on the Admissions site
+- Slate inquiry form on the Admissions website

 - Students finding and expressing interest via the Program Explorer

 - Student records (test score submissions, etc.) that come with academic interests